 Councillor Hamida Ali, Croydon Council’s cabinet member for safer Croydon and communities, said: “These were sickening crimes that preyed on the elderly and vulnerable and left them thousands of pounds out of pocket.
 Thanks to a superb investigation led by our trading standards team alongside national colleagues, these criminals have been stopped from defrauding even more people.”

-Lord Toby Harris, chair of the National Trading Standards, which supported the council on the case, said: “Doorstep criminals are continuing to operate in the wake of the Covid-19 pandemic and lockdown restrictions.
+Lord Toby Harris, Chair of National Trading Standards, which supported the council on the case, said: “Doorstep criminals are continuing to operate in the wake of the Covid-19 pandemic and lockdown restrictions.
 I hope these sentences send a strong signal that crime does not pay.”

 National Trading Standards delivers national and regional consumer protection enforcement by tackling serious national and regional consumer protection issues and organised crime.